-How much does QuickBooks advanced inventory cost?
+How much does QuickBooks Advanced Inventory cost?

 Advanced inventory is free with QuickBooks Enterprise Platinum, costing $2140 for an annual plan, and QuickBooks Enterprise Diamond, costing $4200 billed for the monthly plan.
 Consult your Customer Success manager about the license requirements to use this feature.

 How do I set up inventory in QuickBooks Desktop?

 To configure the necessary preferences for inventory in QuickBooks Desktop and set up Advanced Inventory, you’ll have to:

 - Click on the “Edit” menu and select “Preferences.”